-What’s currently happening in Paris is much the same as in any other large city; people want to move to the run-down areas because they’re cool, but before long developers commodify the entire neighbourhood, price out people who’ve been living there since before the art students moved in and convert all the charming old properties into polished concrete clones for bankers and people who boast about their weekly wine budget.
+What’s currently happening in Paris is much the same as in any other large city: People want to move to the run-down areas because they’re cool, but before long, developers commodify the entire neighborhood, price out people who’ve been living there since before the art students moved in, and convert all the charming old properties into polished concrete clones for bankers and people who boast about their weekly wine budget.

 For the rest of us, it’s now almost impossible to live in Paris without subletting (which is illegal) or a six-figure job (which is really hard to get).
-If you do decide to stay, be prepared to pay a minimum of 670 Euros a month [£550] for a bedroom that doubles up as a kitchen, living room and toilet.
+If you do decide to stay, be prepared to pay a minimum of 670 Euros a month [$914] for a bedroom that doubles up as a kitchen, living room, and toilet.

-You might run into a decent waiter somewhere along the way, but if you do chances are they’ve only just started and aren’t far off turning into yet another jaded wanker.
+You might run into a decent waiter somewhere along the way, but if you do, chances are they’ve only just started and aren’t far off turning into yet another jaded jerk-off.

 Photo by Hugo Denis-Queinec